gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 and will end up in the mirrored repository automatically within the configured time, or when a [forced update](#forcing-an-update) is initiated.

+Push mirroring unlike pull mirroring, does not have any synchronization options available, therefore triggering the update whenever a push happens to the respective GitLab repository.

 In case of a diverged branch, you will see an error indicated at the **Mirror repository** settings.